jpegzilla/bdo-alchemy-profits/readme.md

 ## standalone executable (outdated)

-standalone executables are available on the [releases page](https://github.com/jpegzilla/bdo-alchemy-profits/releases)!
+standalone executables are available on the [releases page](https://github.com/jpegzilla/bdo-alchemy-profits/releases)! this build is extremely old. calculations aren't very accurate, you can't search permutations, and it's just not that good.

 currently, there's only a build for windows.
 I don't have a mac or linux machine to test with, so I won't provide binaries for other operating systems yet.

 ## todo:

+-   [x] allow users to provide a list of item ids that they have a huge stock of. this will make the script consider that item's cost as 0 and stock as infinite
 -   [x] cache ingredient prices
 -   [x] add option to search for all possible alchemy consumables
 -   [x] account for market tax